test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 If you are not using Prose.io, please upload your images to the correct images directory of the Wiki, which is `/assets/images/posts/`.
 This way, we keep all post media in one place, and people who *are* using Prose.io can also use your images.

+### Examples

+The following code...

 ```markdown
 ![Aluminium]({{site.baseurl}}/assets/images/posts/aluminium.jpg)
 ```
-This is the result of the above markdown:
+...adds the following image:

 ![Aluminium]({{site.baseurl}}/assets/images/posts/aluminium.jpg)

-### Adding captions to images

-Use the following code to add a caption to your image:
+You can even add a caption to your image, with the following code:

 ```markdown
 ![Rolling]({{site.baseurl}}/assets/images/posts/rolling.gif)
 *A visualisation of the rolling process.*
 ```

-This is the result of the above markdown:
+...which results in:

 ![Rolling]({{site.baseurl}}/assets/images/posts/rolling.gif)
 *A visualisation of the rolling process.*